Brunswick - North

 Brunswick - North hosts a young demographic, positioning it in the bottom quartile nationwide

 Brunswick-North has a median age of 33, which is younger than Greater Melbourne's figure of 37 and Australia's national average of 38 years.
-Compared to Greater Melbourne, Brunswick-North has a higher proportion of residents aged 25-34 (30.5%) but fewer residents aged 5-14 (5.6%).
-This concentration of 25-34 year-olds is significantly higher than the national average of 14.5%.
-According to the 2021 Census, the proportion of residents aged 25 to 34 has increased from 27.7% to 30.5%, while the proportion of those aged 5 to 14 has decreased from 6.9% to 5.6%.
-Population forecasts for the year 2041 suggest substantial demographic changes in Brunswick-North, with the strongest projected growth occurring in the 25 to 34 age group, which is expected to grow by 38%, adding 1,759 residents and reaching a total of 6,405.
+Compared to Greater Melbourne, Brunswick-North has a higher proportion of residents aged 25-34 (30.0%) but fewer residents aged 5-14 (5.2%).
+This concentration of 25-34 year-olds is significantly higher than the national average of 14.4%.
+Between the 2021 Census and present day, the proportion of residents aged 25 to 34 has increased from 27.7% to 30.0%, while the proportion of those aged 5 to 14 has decreased from 6.9% to 5.2%.
+By 2041, population forecasts indicate substantial demographic changes for Brunswick-North.
+The 25-34 age group is projected to grow by 46%, adding 2,013 residents to reach a total of 6,405.

 Frequently Asked Questions - Age